 To begin your journey of discovery, we invite you to download our free introductory copy of Rewire Me eMagazine to gain an understanding of some of the challenges we face as a modern society that has lost its connection to nature while in pursuit of the modern telecommunication conveniences that connect us to each other.
 We realize that this technology brings great benefits to mankind but it needs to be used in moderation so our bodies can recover.
 Just like we need to escape the smog of the big cities and venture into the fresh air of public parks, we need to escape the unseen electrosmog that is absorbed into our body.
 It’s important to take a digital detox and reconnect to nature on a regular basis.

 Do you get headaches when you talk on your cell phone?
 Do your ears ring after using wireless headsets.
 When you put your cellphone on the desk – have you ever experienced a vibration in the pocket where you keep your phone?
-You have become electrosensitive.
-30% of the male population experience the phantom ring.
-It’s not serious and will go away when you restrict your use of the phone.
+You may have become electrosensitive.
+Many people experience this phantom ring.
+It’s not serious and will often go away when you reduce the use of your phone.

-Some people become electrohypersensitive – EHS – and in this case, they become so allergic to electromagnetic fields they cannot function in society.
+Some people become electrohypersensitive – EHS – and in this case, they become so sensitive to electromagnetic fields they cannot function in society.
 Working behind a computer becomes impossible.
 A trip to a coffee shop with free WiFi becomes a challenge.
-They are often misdiagnosed as having fibromyalgia or other nervous conditions and are put on antidepressants.
+They are often misdiagnosed as having fibromyalgia or other neurological conditions and are prescribed medication.
 When your electrosensitive symptoms turn into a major neurological disorder, it’s extremely difficult to function in society and you need to seek specialized medical attention from doctors that have been trained to reduce environmental toxins and viral loads in the body that weaken the immune system.

-In North America, doctors are not taught how to recognize and treat EHS.
-The main reason is liability from the technology sector.
-Lawsuits from the public would prohibit advancements in technology from a society that is currently addicted to the modern conveniences it provides.
+In North America, doctors are unaware of how to recognize and treat EHS..
 There are countries in Europe that recognize EHS as a disability and provide medical services to their population.
 Doctors in North America that want to specialize in treating EHS patients often travel to Germany, Austria or Switzerland where they can take courses on environmental medicine.

 From the guideline of the Austrian Medical Association for the diagnosis and treatment of EMF related health problems and illnesses (EMF syndrome)

 There has been a sharp rise in unspecific, often stress-associated health problems that increasingly present physicians with the challenge of complex differential diagnosis.
-A cause that has been accorded little attention so far is increasing electrosmog exposure at home, at work and during leisure activities, occurring in addition to chronic stress in personal and working life.
-It correlates with an overall situation of chronic stress that can lead to burnout.
+A cause that has been accorded little attention so far is electrosmog exposure at home, at work and during leisure activities.
+This electro smog creates stress for the body and combined with chronic stress in personal and working life it can lead to burnout.

 How can physicians respond to this development?
 The Austrian Medical Association has developed a guideline for differential diagnosis and potential treatment of unspecific stress-related health problems associated with electrosmog.
 Its core element is a patient questionnaire consisting of a general assessment of stress symptoms and a specific assessment of electrosmog exposure.

-The guideline is intended as an aid in diagnosing and treating EMF-related health problems.
+This guideline is intended as an aid in diagnosing and treating EMF-related health problems.
 Fill out the questionnaire and then provide it to a specialist in your area that can help you to determine if you are electrosensitive.
-A survey of your home may be needed to determine if you need to make changes to reduce your exposures to electrosmog.
+An electromagnetic survey of your home may be needed to determine if you need to make changes to reduce your exposures to electrosmog.